neailabs/GMaps-Scraper/README.md

 ## Development Notes

 ### Current Implementation
-The current version is fully functional and works ootb ~~includes mock data for development purposes.
-To use with real Google Maps API:
+The current version is fully functional and works ootb.

-1. Replace the mock API calls in `src/worker.py` with actual Google Maps API calls
-2. Update the API method names to match the googlemaps library
-3. Test with a valid API key~~

 ### API Integration
 The application is structured to work with the Google Maps Places API.
 The main methods needed are: